Sign in to your account

 Q. Can I use Renowell 50mg Tablet in pregnancy?

 No, Renowell 50mg Tablet should not be used in pregnancy.
-It may be used during pregnancy if the benefits clearly outweigh the risks.
-Not enough studies have been done to show that these medications are 100% safe during pregnancy.
-Consult a doctor if you are planning a baby, pregnant or breastfeeding to avoid any harmful effects on the baby.
+It may be used during pregnancy if the benefits outweigh the risks.
+Not enough studies have been done to show that this medication is safe during pregnancy.
+Consult a doctor if you are planning a baby, pregnant, or breastfeeding, to avoid any harmful effects on the baby.